Jagadishpediredla/savery-/README.md

 *   **Unified Dashboard:** Provides a central hub with a summary of total balance, individual account balances, spending trends, and recent transactions.
 The redesign includes enhanced charts and a cleaner layout.
 *   **Account Management:** Dedicated pages for "Needs," "Wants," and "Savings" allow users to track spending within specific financial categories.
 Each page utilizes a standardized layout with relevant charts and a filterable transaction list.
 *   **Investments Tracking:** Manage investment goals and visualize portfolio allocation.
 The upgraded investments page includes goal progress tracking and an interactive allocation tool.
-*   **Interactive Visualizer AI:** A powerful AI assistant that provides personalized financial insights based on live user data.
-It can summarize information, analyze transactions, track goals, and understand natural language queries.
+*   **Transaction Map**: A dedicated page to visualize transaction locations on an interactive map.
 *   **Settings Customization:** Configure monthly salary and define budget allocations for "Needs," "Wants," and "Investments" with a real-time visual representation of the budget distribution.
 *   **Streamlined Transaction Entry:** A multi-step modal with a floating action button simplifies adding new transactions.
-The modal includes fields for date, type, amount, account, category, and notes, with planned features for AI-powered category suggestions.
+The modal includes fields for date, type, amount, account, category, and notes.
 *   **Support Page:** A new dedicated page provides resources and tools for user support.